yunxi-zhang/ACAPy-Controller-Angular/README.md

 ## Run the ACA-Py Agents in A Local Machine
 There are two approahces provided in this repo.
 ### Approach 1 - Run 3 Shell Scripts
 3 seperate Shell scripts are provided in the folder named "acapy".
-Run them each in a separate terminal window is recommended, as this will give a clear log view for each of them. <br>
+Run them each in a separate terminal window is recommended, as this will give a clear log view for each of them.
+The ACA-Py agent's version used is <b>V0.6.0.</b><br>

 The 3 agents will use the docker "bridge" network by default and hardcoded container-level IPs for each.
 The IPs should correspond to the running containers if one runs them in the right order; otherwise, the user has to update these IPs to correspond to the real IPs used in the running containers.<br>